 See 10 AIP Breakfast Ideas for even more ideas!

 Lunch can also be harder to figure out if you need portable lunches that don't have to be reheated.
 Otherwise, leftovers from dinner make excellent lunches.

 Just like everything though, you just need to think outside the box a bit for portable AIP lunches.

-Here's a video I did on one portable AIP lunch idea that uses canned chicken and avocado.
+Here are some portable AIP lunch ideas that use canned chicken and avocado.

 AIP SNACK Recipes

 Snacks are the other “meal” that can induce panic if you aren't prepared while on AIP.

 Luckily this can be easily avoided by knowing what snacks you can eat.